OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Explore the glittering Côte d’Azur – home to the glamorous resort towns of Nice, Saint-Tropez and Cannes – from these chic Provence hotels.

 Lavender fields make way for mountainside forests and views of the Mediterranean in Provence, located in south-eastern France.
 Stay in a traditional Belle Époque manor house or sip the region’s fine rosé in a celebrity haunt.
 Here’s our pick of the best boutique hotels in Provence.

 The Hôtel du Cap in Antibes is legendary.
-It’s where F Scott Fitzgerald spent many an evening while he lived just down the road in the 1920s, and it’s the backdrop for his novel Tender is the Night.
-Rita Hayworth met her real-life prince and future husband here over dinner in the 1940s.
-It’s where Mr and Mrs Windsor took refuge after his abdication in 1936, and it’s been the base for many celebrities as they’ve partied on the Côte d’Azur ever since.
-It’s a five-star luxurious hotel that dominates this stretch of coastline.
-A must-see, and, if you can afford it, a must-stay.
+Local resident F Scott Fitzgerald spent many an evening here, which formed the backdrop for his novel Tender Is the Night.
+Rita Hayworth met her real-life prince and future husband at Hôtel du Cap over dinner in the 1940s.
+It’s been a retreat on the Côte d’Azur for many celebrities since.
+Book one of their five-star villas for ultimate privacy and views over the glittering Riviera.

 Paired with its sister hotel in Paris, Hôtel Sezz offers the same level of luxury in Saint-Tropez.
 Each of the 37 minimalist lodges is designed to be light and airy; luxuriate in your very own outdoor cascade shower and enjoy cocktails brought to your door.
 If you feel up to it, take a dip in the pool or book a treatment at the Sezz by Cinq Mondes Spa.
 Don’t miss the culinary delights from Michelin-star chef Philippe Colinet in the Colette restaurant.